kunupat/aws-solution-architect-associate-certification-notes/README.md

   - **Multipart upload API:** FOr uploading large objects
   - **Range GETs:** `GET` performance optimization with CloudFront
   - **S3 Inventory:** For optimizing *list objects and their meta-data* operation instead of using list API
-  - Request Rate Performance(on a single partition):
+  - **Request Rate Performance(on a single partition):**
     - 3500 `PUT/POST/DELETE` combined requests per second
     - 5500 `GET` requests per second
     - Amazon *automatically* uses multiple partitions if the no. of requests exceed the above limits to avoid seeing `HTTP 500` error codes.
 You can also do pre-partitioning of data (work with AWS Support)
-  - Parallalization:
+  - **Parallalization:**
      - Parallal uploads
      - Multiplart uploads (consider this when oject size exceeds 100MB)
      - Multipart downloads (`TransferManager` class of S3 Java SDK)
-  - Amazon S3 Select: Retrieve only a subset of data based on a SQL expression
+  - **Amazon S3 Select:** Retrieve only a subset of data based on a SQL expression
     - Lesser data --> Lesser Cost (Pay-as-you-go)
     - Available as API (Like `GET` requests)
     - Used with- AWS Tools and SDKS, AWS CLI and AWS S3 Console (S3 console data access limits to 40 MB)
-  - Amazon CloudFront
+  - **Amazon CloudFront**
+    - TTL (Time-to-live) cache on edge locations
+    - Edge Locations are different than AZ and regions
+    - You can delete the objects cached in CloudFront, but it will be charged.

 ## Elastic Compute Cloud
 ### AWS services that are specific to a region